stscl/gdverse/README.md

 **C++** compilation environment is configured in advance if you want to install **gdverse** from github.

-✨ **gdverse** supports the use of robust discretization for the robust geographical detector and robust interaction detector models.
+✨ The **gdverse** package supports the use of robust discretization for the robust geographical detector and robust interaction detector.
 For details on using them, please refer to
 <https://stscl.github.io/gdverse/articles/rgdrid.html>.